asnr/advanced-r-answers/foundations/functions.md

         funs[which.max(lengths)]  # scan function, 22 arguments
         ```

-     b.
-How many base functions have no arguments?
+     2. How many base functions have no arguments?
         What’s special about those functions?

         ```r